joseluisluri/cpctelera/README.md

 $ make
 ```

-## 4 Launch game on your device
+## 4 Launch your game on your device (Optional)

-Enable mode developer and USB device:
+Enable mode developer on your device:

 1. Open the Settings app.
 2. (Only on Android 8.0 or higher) Select System.